 It is your responsibility to know your insurance coverage and benefits.
 Please verify your coverage with your insurance carrier prior to any procedure or surgery.
 All copays and deductibles are to be paid at the time of your surgery.

-The Federal Government and the Office of Inspector General has ruled that the waiver (non-collection) of patients’ financial liability (Copayments and deductibles) as determined by a patient’s insurance company is considered insurance fraud.
+The Federal Government and the Office of Inspector General have ruled that the waiver (non-collection) of patients’ financial liability (Copayments and deductibles) as determined by a patient’s insurance company is considered insurance fraud.
 Physicians who have signed contracts with any insurance company are legally obligated by law to collect your copayment and/or deductible as stated by your insurance company.

 Your insurance company considers your out-of-pocket expense an important element of your insurance coverage design.
-It is intended by your insurance company and employer, to keep you mindful of the true nature of your health care costs by having you share in the costs by paying your copayment, deductibles and/or coinsurance.
+It is intended by your insurance company and employer, to keep you mindful of the true nature of your health care costs by having you share in the costs by paying your copayment, deductibles, and/or coinsurance.
 Waiving a member’s (patient’s) deductible, copayment, and coinsurance amount is misrepresenting the actual charges for the services provided and therefore it is considered fraud by federal statute.